sictweb/bti425-2020/notes/angular-forms-data.md

 The data model consists of instances of one or more custom-designed classes.
 Simple scenarios need a simple data model (as simple as a typed property, or a simple custom-designed class with a few properties), but typical scenarios need a more complex data model that consists of one or more custom-designed classes.

+Similar to what we do when writing data model classes for the app in `data-classes.ts`, we can assign initial values for properties, if we wish, and/or write a constructor.

 The goal is to define, in a data model, the *shape* of the data needed by the form, and/or expected from the form when it gets submitted.

 This document has more information about this concept and development technique.